Learn

 It was probably built at the end of the 11th century, in Romanesque style, and renovated several times.
 It was rebuilt from 1676 in Baroque style - except for the apse, which is still Romanesque.
 In 2000, crypt excavations led to several findings, such as capitals, columns and frescoes from the original Romanesque building and shards dating back to the previous period.
 Inside, it preserves some 16th-century paintings, such as the altarpiece portraying the “Vergine col Bambino tra S. Giorgio e S. Girolamo” (Giuliesca School) modeled after a sketch by Giulio Romano kept in the Louvre Museum.

-Gualtieri Palazzo Greppi Andrea Landini
+Gualtieri Palazzo Bentivoglio Andrea Landini

-Greppi Palace
+Bentivoglio Palace

 Gualtieri